 Rats came to Australia with the First Fleet back in the 1700s and they’ve been with us ever since.
 If mice invade your house or building, you will need a professional rodent exterminator for treatment, removal and rodent control.

 These rodents will eat any kind of food, clothes, or paper they come across on their nightly raids.
 Rats and mice are extremely destructive, prone to gnawing on vital electric wiring and causing fires, eating through fuel lines in vehicles, munching on clothes, plastic, and boring through walls.
 In agricultural areas, there are often mouse plagues that destroy stored grain – with the mice also eating everything in sight.

-Rodents, both rats and mice, are also notorious as carriers of diseases – they contaminate both the food in your home and your home itself with their droppings and urine – they pee themselves, and leave urine tracks as they scurry across your benchtops and in cupboards.
+Rodents and mice are also notorious as carriers of diseases.
+They contaminate both the food in your home and your home itself with their droppings and urine, they pee themselves and leave urine tracks as they scurry across your benchtops and in cupboards.

 Table of Contents

 - Commercial & Residential Rodent Control